 Hollis: Ellen made a point that people who donate should receive thank you notes.
 (This was also raised in the discussion after Financial report.
 Doug will also write when processing checks?)

 The process for appointing the next resident board representative was discussed.
 Normally this position is nominated by residents, but could be appointed.
-Increasing board size is an option so that the majority of the board consists of disinterested parties.
+(Per the Bylaws, at most 49% f the board can be interested parties.)

 CONTINUATION MEETING PROPOSED: